tpo/div/README.markdown

 document then `div` can be told so, whereupon it will put the partial's name into the element's class instead.

+'/' on Unix and '\' on Windows in the partial name will be raplaced by underscores.

 Installation
 ============